mrcflorian/login-screen-swift/README.md

 Once the pods were installed properly, open <b>LoginScreen.xcworkspace</b> with Xcode and run the project.

 Everything should be working fine.
-There's one more thing to do though, since the code is using some default Facebook & Twitter applications.
+There's one more thing to do though, since the code is using some default Facebook & Google applications.
 You need to update the code so that it uses your apps.

 Open the <b>Info.plist</b> file (as source code) and update the following piece of code with your correct API keys: